mlanza/proposal-command-syntax/README.md

 const dog = house.pop!.(); // "Dino"
 house === dog; // false
 ```
-It says "this is side-effecting operation whose actual result—and not the subject—is wanted."
-Effectively, no difference, from just calling `pop`.
+It says "this is a side-effecting operation whose actual result—and not the subject—is wanted."
+Effectively, no difference from just calling `pop` without the syntax.

 While adding `!.` has no programmatic effect, it adds clarity by being explicit about what it returns.
 ```js